peratonlabs/Illiad-GIFT-lindet/README.md

 ```
 python wa_detector.py --configure_mode --gift_basepath ./ --configure_models_dirpath /path/to/roundXX --scratch_dirpath ./scratch/trial1 --num_cv_trials 10 --metaparameters_filepath ./config/r11_metaparameters.json --schema_filepath ./config/r11_metaparameters.json --round 11
 ```
-This will crash, but it and find the list of architecture names & number of tensors (e.g., RobertaForQuestionAnswering_103).
+This will crash, but it will give you the list of architecture names & number of tensors (e.g., RobertaForQuestionAnswering_103).

 Note that each round may have its own environment issues, which could cause this script to crash prior to printing the architectures.